China's ZTE says it basically dropped Iran business

 BEIJING ZTE Corp, China's second-largest telecoms equipment maker, has essentially stopped doing business in Iran after a U.S. investigation into alleged sales of embargoed equipment, the company's chairman told Reuters on Thursday.

 ZTE said in March 2012 that it would curtail business in Iran following a report by Reuters that it sold Iran's largest telecoms firm a powerful surveillance system capable of monitoring telephone and Internet communications.
-The company is now facing a U.S. criminal investigation over its alleged cover-up of the sale.
+The company is now facing a U.S. criminal investigation over the issue.

 "We've basically stopped.
 We have to continue to service the products we had sold before - we have no choice," Hou Weigui said in an interview in Beijing.
 "We maintain communication with them to enable locals to carry out maintenance."